annalia01/riscv_multibackend/README.md

 This repository provides a modular simulation environment for evaluating the performance of RISC-V vector code across different backends.
 It integrates multiple simulation targets — functional, architectural, and RTL — enabling seamless compilation and execution of the same benchmark on each backend.

-The goal of this framework is to **analyze the performance, scalability, and correctness of RISC-V Vector (RVV) applications** under different simulation levels.
+The goal of this framework is to analyze the performance, scalability, and correctness of RISC-V Vector applications under different simulation levels.
 Each backend (e.g., Spike, Gem5, Ara) can be independently built and configured, allowing flexible experimentation and comparison.

 ## RISC-V GNU Toolchain